leprosus/golang-p2p/Readme.md

 ### Server
 * p2p.NewServer(tcp, stg) - creates a new server
 * srv.SetContext(ctx) - sets context
-* srv.Handle(topic, handler) - sets a handler that processes all request with defined topic
+* srv.AddBytesHandle(topic, handler) - sets a bytes handler that processes all request with defined topic
+* srv.AddObjectHandle(topic, handler) - sets an object handler that processes all request with defined topic
 * srv.Serve() (err) - starts to serve
 * srv.Close() (err) - stops and closes the server